mickekring/CalStats/README.md

 # CalStats
- Retrieves data from your Google or Apple calendar and creates some statistics that might be useful to you (or your boss ;) ) My stats are running live at https://mickekring.se/stats/time/
+ Retrieves data from your Google or Apple calendar and creates some statistics that might be useful to you (or your boss ;) ) My stats are running live at https://mickekring.se/stats/time/ (in Swedish)

 ![v0_3](https://user-images.githubusercontent.com/10948066/124362857-f237fe80-dc37-11eb-8585-c4f550530f4b.jpg)